Docs

 LlamaCPP Server Arguments

-export LLAMA_ARG_HOST=0.0.0.0 # bind to specific host
+export LLAMA_ARG_HOST=0.0.0.0 # bind the router to a specific host

 jan serve qwen3.5-35b-a3b